LETTERS OF HIGHLY INFLUENTIAL 19TH-CENTURY REFORMER.

 Cobden in the saleroom.

 Cobden's letters regularly appear in auctions and we would welcome news of any such items for sale.
-In recent years the project has assisted the acquisition of important collections of Cobden letters by the British Library and the National Maritime Museum.
+In recent years the project has assisted the acquisition of important collections of Cobden letters by the British Library and the National Maritime Museum and the West Sussex Record Office.